 My childhood was active, but one day I began missing school and feeling sick.
 An MRI confirmed I needed to be admitted to the hospital, where I met Dr. John Ruge for the first time.
 I had no idea he’d still be in my life today.

 A second health scare later in life came just six weeks after the birth of my second baby, Payton Rose.
 A mammogram led to a triple negative breast cancer diagnosis, an extremely aggressive cancer.
-Treatment was a year and a half process that included 16 rounds of chemotherapy, a mastectomy, 28 days of radiation, more surgeries and lots of recovering.
+Treatment was a year and a half process that included 18 rounds of chemotherapy, a double mastectomy, 28 days of radiation, more surgeries and lots of recovering.

-Now, four years post breast cancer, I look back at that time and know my daughters, Madison and Payton, were the reason I pushed through.
+Now, five years post breast cancer, I look back at that time and know my daughters, Madison and Payton, were the reason I pushed through.
 Coming home to them after chemo and seeing their smiles made the fighting worth it.

-Last year, our family quarantined at our home in Montana and made the best of things by enjoying time outdoors.
+In 2020, our family quarantined at our home in Montana and made the best of things by enjoying time outdoors.
 But our world stopped when Madison and Payton had a snow tubing accident one day, veering off a path and hitting a tree.
 Madison was crying, but Payton was completely stiff.
 I was terrified.

 Once my husband Matt and I got them inside, Payton was out of it.
 She wasn’t responding, only moaning.
 Her eyes were rolling in her head.
 We rushed her to the medical center, the scariest ride of our lives.
 We screamed her name the whole way to keep her alert.
 I didn’t think she was going to make it.

-It hasn’t even been year since the accident.
+We are coming up on a year since the accident.
 Keeping Payton from some of the fun things she loves to do has been a challenge, but she understands she had a big “ouchie” and needs to be safe.
 If she could, she’d call her doctor every week to let him know she’s riding her bike with her helmet or skating.

 We’re so proud of Payton and all she’s been through this past year.
 She’s a strong, smart, funny, sweet little girl.
 It’s amazing how children bounce back.
 That’s something Dr. Ruge reminded me of over and over.
 “She will be your little girl just like you remember.”
 She is.
 And so much more.